Skip to main content

 sudo apt upgrade

-Updates all packages installed on your system for which there are updates to the latest versions found in the repositories you use.
+Updates all packages installed on the system (as by the previously updated list) for which there are updates to the latest versions found in the repositories in use.

 sudo apt install fuse